Recognition of same-sex unions in Nicaragua: Background

 In 2012, responding to a request from human rights groups to discuss the legalisation of same-sex marriage, a deputy from the Sandinista National Liberation Front said "they had to wait another 30 years for that to happen".

-In June 2014, the Nicaraguan Congress approved a revised family code limiting marriage, de facto unions and adoption to heterosexual couples.
+In June 2014, the National Assembly approved a revised family code limiting marriage, de facto unions and adoption to heterosexual couples.
 The new code went into effect on 8 April 2015.
 Article 53 of the Family Code describes marriages as "a voluntary union between a man and a woman".

 2018 Inter-American Court of Human Rights advisory opinion

 On 9 January 2018, the Inter-American Court of Human Rights (IACHR) issued an advisory opinion that parties to the American Convention on Human Rights should grant same-sex couples "accession to all existing domestic legal systems of family registration, including marriage, along with all rights that derive from marriage".
 The ruling states that:

 The State must recognize and guarantee all rights derived from a family bond between persons of the same sex in accordance with the provisions of Articles 11.2 and 17.1 of the American Convention. (...) in accordance with articles 1.1, 2, 11.2, 17, and 24 of the American Convention, it is necessary to guarantee access to all the existing figures in domestic legal systems, including the right to marry. (..)
 To ensure the protection of all the rights of families formed by same-sex couples, without discrimination with respect to those that are constituted by heterosexual couples.

 Nicaragua ratified the American Convention on Human Rights on 25 September 1979 and recognized the court's jurisdiction on 12 February 1991.
 LGBT groups applauded the decision.
 The Mexican newspaper Milenio reported that the advisory opinion came as a "shock" to LGBT activists.
-Ludwica Lega, head of the Nicaraguan Trans Association, said he was "happy" with the decision, but that "in the case of Nicaragua we are focused on priority issues such as improving the Health Law, to end discrimination, full access to education, and recognition of gender identity."
+Ludwika Lega Espinoza, head of the Nicaraguan Trans Association (Asociación Nicaragüense de Transgeneras), said she was "happy" with the decision, but that "in the case of Nicaragua we are focused on priority issues such as improving the Health Law, to end discrimination, full access to education, and recognition of gender identity."